 The Company recognizes revenue on sales to distributors when the distributor takes control of the products ("sold-to" model).
 The Company has agreements with distributors that allow distributors a limited credit for unsaleable products, which it terms a "scrap allowance."
 Consistent with industry practice, the Company also has a "stock, ship and debit" program whereby it considers requests by distributors for credits on previously purchased products that remain in distributors' inventory, to enable the distributors to offer more competitive pricing.
-In addition, the Company has contractual arrangements whereby it provides distributors with protection against price reductions initiated by the Company after product is sold by the Company to the distributor and prior to resale by the distributor.
+In addition, the Company has contractual arrangements whereby it provides distributors with protection against price reductions initiated by the Company after product is sold by the Company to the distributor.

 The Company recognizes the estimated variable consideration to be received as revenue and records a related accrued expense for the consideration not expected to be received, based upon its estimate of product returns, scrap allowances, "stock, ship and debit" credits, and price protection credits that will be attributable to sales recorded through the end of the period.
 The Company makes these estimates based upon sales levels to its distributors during the period, inventory levels at the distributors, current and projected market conditions, and historical experience under the programs.
 The Company utilizes a number of different methodologies and considers several factors when estimating the accruals.
-Some of the factors considered include sales levels to distributors during the relevant period, inventory levels at the distributors, current and projected market trends and conditions, recent and historical activity under the relevant programs, changes in program policies, and open requests for credits.
+Some of the factors considered include sales levels to distributors, current and projected market trends and conditions, recent and historical activity under the relevant programs, changes in program policies, and open requests for credits.
 These procedures require the exercise of significant judgments.
 The Company believes that it has a reasonable basis to estimate future credits under the programs.
 See sales returns and allowances accrual activity in Note 9.